Kiffhost/exalted-scripture-understanding/Charms/Sidereals/House of Journeys/Survival/Creation’s Subtle Whisper.md

 -  What’s a relevant detail about nearby flora or fauna?
 -  What’s the overall mood of the nearby region’s spirits?
 -  What’s a nearby manse, demesne, or other place of power that I’d be interested in, and where is it?
 -  What’s the most significant threat to the land itself, and where is it?
 This is typically a shadowland, bordermarch, baleful sorcerous working, or other large-scale supernatural force.
-If the Storyteller doesn’t have an answer in mind, the Sidereal’s player should provide one, as if introducing a fact.
+If the Storyteller doesn’t have an answer in mind, the Sidereal’s player should provide one, as if [[introducing a fact]].
 ## Reset
 Once per scene.